EHMC 2026 Conference Programme

 Mr Christoph Stegner, Institute for Advanced Studies, Austria - Global access to gene therapies: a comparative analysis of regulatory approvals, prices, and public coverage in the US, EU, and UK (ID 255)

-Ms Rosa Rodriguez-Monguio, University of California San Francisco, United States - From population health management to smart population health management: a necessary shift?
+Ms Rosa Rodriguez-Monguio, University of California San Francisco, United States of America - From population health management to smart population health management: a necessary shift?
 (ID 259)

 Dr Claudia Almeida, NOVA National School of Public Health, Portugal - Regional variations in pharmaceutical prescribing in the UK: implications for health system performance and equity (ID 391)